 By now we’re all aware that air travel is not the most eco-friendly way to go, however in some cases it’s the only way to get from A to B. Luckily for us, there are many ways in which we can ease the burden we place on the planet and make our travels as sustainable as possible.
 The first rule of sustainable travel is finding ways to move about the local area that are as low-impact as possible.
 The best method of travel for the environment is two feet and a heartbeat.
 Walking does not require any carbon emissions, gasoline, or manufacturing.

 Modern Solutions for a Modern Problem

 Not everyone is able to walk long distances and some people may have a disability that does not allow them to walk safely or even at all.
 While walking is certainly the cleanest method of travel from an environmental standpoint, there are other methods that still minimize greenhouse gasses and other damage to the planet.
 Renting a bicycle, scooter, or segway is one option for those who may not be able to walk.
 Many big cities now have access to pay-per-use transportation, meaning you can hop on a bike, pay for your time spent riding and then leave the bike for the next person who needs it.
+Find a bike that has a place to store your stuff while you travel.
+In the city I just use an old plastic milk crate, but you might want a sleek front bike rack which is a more secure option if you are travelling in an unknown city.
 This option is great if you’re in an area that has this infrastructure built and is small enough in a geographical location that you can move about the places you wish to see using your own power.